List of Kinnikuman characters: Kinnikuman

-Kinniku Suguru (キン肉スグル), better known as Kinnikuman (キン肉マン), is the protagonist of the series.
+Kinniku Suguru (キン肉スグル), better known as Kinnikuman (キン肉マン), is the main protagonist of the series.
 He is initially depicted as a bumbling, inept superhero who grows 30 meters tall by consuming garlic.
 He is soon revealed as the lost prince of Planet Kinniku, the home of the heroic Kinniku clan, having been accidentally abandoned in Japan as an infant due to his parents' oversight.
 As the series transitions to focus more on wrestling, the superhero parody aspect of his character is slowly phased away to put more emphasis on wrestling.
 He develops into a more competent character as the series progresses, such as by training under Prince Kamehame to learn the 48 Killer Moves, among which is the iconic Kinniku Buster.
 He possesses an ability called the "Burning Inner Strength" (火事場のクソ力 Kajiba no Kuso Djikara) which allows him to access more power than he would normally be capable of and make comebacks.
 In the 21st Choujin Olympics arc, it is revealed that his ugly face is actually a mask, where the removal of it is punishable by death according to the law of the Kinniku clan.
 Revealing his face has miraculous properties, such as purifying a river or reviving the dead.
 At the conclusion of the original series, he ascends to the throne to become the 58th king of Planet Kinniku and marries Bibinba.
 By the time of Kinnikuman Nisei, he would father a son, Kinniku Mantaro, the main protagonist of Nisei.
 His favorite food is gyuudon and he will do anything for a bowl of it.
 His real name is Suguru Kinniku (named after Yomiuri Giants pitcher Suguru Egawa) and he is voiced by Akira Kamiya.